Alan Goodman

-Alan Goodman runs branding and communications for, and is a founder of, TESTD Inc., a company that builds health and wellness data management products for providers, individuals, enterprises, and municipalities.
-He is a former American media executive, writer, and television producer who has worked in media since 1981.
+Alan Eliot Goodman is an American actor and media marketer.
+He is one of the founders of TESTD Inc, a health and data management products company.
+He was formerly a television writer and producer who has worked in media since 1981.

 Early life and education

 Goodman began his media career while still in high school as a reporter at The Hunterdon County Democrat in Flemington, New Jersey.
 When entering Columbia University in 1970, he joined the college radio station, WKCR-FM where he first encountered his future collaborators, Albie Hecht and Fred Seibert.

 Cable television

-In 1981, Goodman was part of the team that launched MTV: Music Television, alongside his college radio alum Fred Seibert.
+In 1981, Goodman was part of the team that launched MTV alongside his college radio alum Fred Seibert.
 Goodman supervised hundreds of animations and their accompanying soundtracks depicting the MTV trademark designed by Manhattan Design.

-Seibert and Goodman resigned from MTV and started their company "Fred/Alan" in New York.
+Seibert and Goodman resigned from MTV and started their own company Fred/Alan in New York.
 Together, they consulted with MTV's sister channel, Nickelodeon, which was having challenges finding audiences for their quality kids programming.
-They led the efforts to rebrand the network as "The First Kids' Network" and help build its new vocabulary, promotional strategies and execution to get the word out the America's cable homes.
+They led the efforts to rebrand the network as "The First Kids' Network" and help build its new vocabulary, promotional strategies and execution.

 Fred/Alan were MTV Networks' advertising agency, conceiving and creating Nick-at-Nite and launching VH-1.
 Goodman worked with MTV Networks, the parent company of both MTV and Nickelodeon, for over 30 years.